-The Statements were prepared at the end of September 2013 and the end of March 2014.
-All Directors confirmed that they were satisfied that appropriate controls were in place.
-At the SARC meeting in December 2013, it was noted that any instances of noncompliance with corporate policies should be addressed.
+The Statements were prepared at the end of September 2014 and the end of March 2015.
+All Directors confirmed that they were satisfied that controls were in place and that these controls were appropriate.

 In preparing the Annual Report and Accounts I review the annual compliance report prepared by the Procurement Office.
 This report is summarised and considered by SARC.
 The purpose of this report is to review the procurement activity within the Assembly Secretariat over a twelve month period.
 Compliance with legislation and compliance with internal procedures in this complex area remained very high.
 This degree of compliance provides a high level of assurance on the efficacy of non-staffing expenditure.